Skip to content

 Solution

-In an effort to determine if the current space was even still suitable for the client’s needs, Allegro spearheaded an architect selection process.
+In an effort to determine if the current space was even still suitable for Medical Mutual’s needs, Allegro spearheaded an architect selection process.
 At the conclusion of this filtering and vetting process, the client hired an architect to conduct a programming and planning study to determine whether the current building was operationally efficient and whether it could be redesigned in such a way to better suit their needs.
 The findings revealed that a significant amount of work would need to be done with the current space in order to achieve the objectives.
-Another key outcome of this study was that the client could fit these employees in much less square footage if a more efficient building could be located.
+Another key outcome of this study was that Medical Mutual could fit these employees in much less square footage if a more efficient building could be located.
 Armed with this information, Allegro conducted negotiations with the TIC and also led the client through a full tenant representation process to find additional options in the marketplace.

 While continuing to communicate and negotiate with the TIC’s representatives, Allegro identified, among other locations, an 88,000 sq.ft. office building in Strongsville that could more efficiently accommodate the client’s space requirements and required significantly less construction.
 The building was being marketed for sublease as the existing tenant had been acquired and this location was being relocated.
-Allegro recognized that a lease directly with the master landlord would benefit the client more than a sublease, which would neither provide the amount of lease term desired nor maximize a tenant improvement package to upgrade the building.
+Allegro recognized that a lease directly with the master landlord would benefit Medical Mutual more than a sublease, which would neither provide the amount of lease term desired nor maximize a tenant improvement package to upgrade the building.
 Accordingly, Allegro facilitated discussions on a three-party transaction.
 The landlord and existing tenant came to agreement for the tenant to buy-out of its remaining lease obligation at a discount.
-The landlord then could use a portion of those proceeds to upgrade the building and offer the client a market-based tenant improvement package.
+The landlord then could use a portion of those proceeds to upgrade the building and offer Medical Mutual a market-based tenant improvement package.
 As such, the client would enter into a lease directly with the landlord, which also allowed for a shorter lease term and the flexibility they desired.